woocommerce/woocommerce/tests/e2e/README.md

 ### Test Environment

-We recommend using Docker for running tests locally in order for the test environment to match the setup on Travis CI (where Docker is also used for running tests).
+We recommend using Docker for running tests locally in order for the test environment to match the setup on GitHub Actions (where Docker is also used for running tests).
 [An official WordPress Docker image](https://github.com/docker-library/docs/blob/master/wordpress/README.md) is used to build the site.
 Once the site using the WP Docker image is built, the current WooCommerce dev branch is mapped into the `plugins` folder of that newly built test site.

 ### Test Variables